 For more information please see this article on Editing resources default availability.

 Most resources have a regular work pattern each week so every resource in your account has Normal availability settings.
 These settings repeat week after week and are reflected in the Schedule.
-For full details, please see the relevant section in Creating resources.
+For full details, please see the relevant section in Adding people and non-human resources.

 Please note that, if you edit a resource’s Normal availability, your changes will only affect future dates - this ensures that historical availability and reports remain accurate.
 Any events that no longer fit the new availability will be deleted.